A practical guide to smarter task management

 Common pitfalls

-• Lack of context – Subtasks that exist in isolation, without a clear connection to the bigger picture, lose their value.
-Always keep in mind how each subtask contributes to the main goal.
+• Lack of context.
+Subtasks that exist in isolation, without visible connection to the broader goal, lose motivational and coordinative value.
+Each subtask should be traceable to the objective it advances.

 Dependency management